cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

 {% include_cached new-in.html version="v22.2" %} To limit the control access to your Google Cloud Storage buckets, you can create service accounts for users to assume.
 Service accounts do not necessarily have an association to a particular user.
 The service account contains permissions that define the operations a user can complete.
 A service account can then assume another service account to undertake a CockroachDB backup, restore, import, etc. As a result, a service account with limited privileges only has access to the roles of the assumed service account, rather than having unlimited access to a GCS bucket (for example).

-The access is also limited by short-lived credentials that are generated per call.
-The service account that is being assumed will issue the request for the credentials.
+The access is also limited by the generated [short-lived credentials](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct).
+The service account/role that is assuming another role, will issue the request for the short-lived credentials.
+If there are multiple roles in the [chain](#role-chaining), then each role defined in the chain will issue the request for credentials for the next role in the chain.

 The [following section](#set-up-assume-role-authentication) demonstrates setting up assume role authentication between two service accounts A and B. You can also chain an arbitrary number of roles, see the [Role chaining](#role-chaining) section for additional detail.